Where to pick your own pumpkin in and around Brighton

 Goddenwick Farm

-You might know Goddenwick as the farm just outside Haywards Heath that runs Sussex Christmas Trees, but they added pumpkin patches for the first time last year.
+You might know Goddenwick as the farm just outside Haywards Heath that runs Sussex Christmas Trees, but they added pumpkin patches for the first time in 2024.
 They’ve got two: one by the car park and a more adventurous one past their woodland walk.
-Because of those trees, the second one is a bit of a different experience: you’ll find thousands of pumpkins in at least seven varieties, from monsters and carvers to gem squashes, all nestled in between some beautiful festive firs.
-And if you want to get your Halloween on, they’ve got spooky props to get you sorted for the perfect pic and they’ll be serving up chai lattes, other hot drinks and sweet treats from a converted horsebox to fuel your picking experience.
-Book a free ticket online if you can (it helps them with planning and guarantees your entry), but you can also just turn up.
+Because of those trees, the second one’s a bit of a different experience: you’ll find thousands of pumpkins in at least seven varieties, from monsters and carvers to gem squashes, all nestled in between some beautiful festive firs.
+It’s a great spot to get your Halloween on, too: they’ve got a spooky trail and a surprise-filled bus to explore, plus you can practise your pumpkin-slinging in the games field.
+Fuel up and keep the Halloween theme going with a themed drink from their new bar – with live music on Saturdays, or dig into something more substantial like Halloweenie hot dogs, loaded fries, or hot drinks.
+Book a free ticket online or just turn up.

-Weekends from Saturday 12th October and daily from Saturday 26th – Wednesday 31st October; free; pumpkins from £2 – £12; dogs on leads welcome
+Weekends (Friday to Sunday) from Friday 10th October and daily from Friday 24th until Friday 31st October; from free; pumpkins from £2 – £12; dogs on leads welcome

 Goddenwick Farm, Ardingly Road, Lindfield, West Sussex, RH16 2QX